ThePython10110/ExchangeClone/README.md

     * Fixed potion energy values
     * Fixed Red Matter Shield recipe
     * Fixed other modes of DM/RM tools not having energy values
+    * Deconstructors and Constructors now (sort of) use node timers again, meaning they won't stop trying to work.

 ### v5.4
 * Fixed a minor bug with the Energy Collector (thanks @programmerjake!)